wp-BTComments/wp-BTComments/README.md

 1. Register for a free [blockchain.info wallet](https://blockchain.info/wallet). **BE SURE TO REGISTER FOR A NEW ACCOUNT!** (See issues #1 below.)
 2. Download the plugin to your WordPress plugin directory.
-3. Enter your API guid and password.
+3. Enter your API guid and password on the Settings page.
 4. Enjoy letting your blog visitors use a bitcoin microtransaction to post comments without moderation.

 A good chunk of the comment form code we templated from